commercetools/ui-kit/CONTRIBUTING.md

     - [ ] Use PropTypes to describe the component's props.
     - [ ] Show example usage of the component.

-9. Develop the component and open a PR to add the component to the UIKit.
+9. Develop the component and open a PR to add the component to the UI Kit.

-    - [ ] Open a PR to add the component to the UIKit.
+    - [ ] Open a PR to add the component to the UI Kit.
     - [ ] PR is approved by either Luis or Dominic or both.

 10. UX Review